solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 </CodeGroup>

-Alternatively, the [scfs engine gadget](#resources) can produce a full vector of deactivated features for a cluster.
+Alternatively, the [scfs engine gadget](#resources) สามารถ produce a full vector of deactivated features for a cluster.
 The following demonstrates using that engine to get a list of all deactivated features for devnet.